DerPopo/deobfuscate-7dtd/README.md

 ##Compiling
 You can use [MonoDevelop](http://monodevelop.com/Download) or Microsoft Visual Studio to open the .sln file.

-To compile, you need to copy Mono.Cecil.dll and Mono.Cecil.Rocks.dll (which you can find in one of the releases) into the path of the project.
+To compile, you need to copy Mono.Cecil.dll and Mono.Cecil.Rocks.dll (which you can find in the releases) into the path of the project.

 ##Contributing